Mindtribe/Leash-Debugger/doc/QuickStart.md

 * Remove the SOP2 header from the target and reset it.
 * The blinky program should now execute from flash, blinking all LEDs one by one.

 The flash filesystem has a tendency to get corrupted, making the system unbootable even if GDB reports the flashing was successful.
 This can happen due to writing files too large for the filesystem or writing too many files.
 If this happens, unfortunately, you will have to format the external flash using TI's Uniflash tool.
-Leash Debugger does not support formatting the external flash.
+Leash Debugger itself is not able to format the external flash.